Get Involved!

 Outreach volunteers will:

-Teach others about dolphin conservation at outreach events and fundraisers.
+Teach others about dolphin conservation at outreach events, programs, and fundraisers.

-Volunteers are also needed to participate in the development of outreach materials, land-based beach surveys, and building the photo-identification catalog.
+Volunteers are also needed to participate in the development of outreach materials and building the photo-identification catalog.

-All boat-based surveys are conducted on the sound from a 16’ outboard research boat.
-Our research boat accommodates up to 4 people at a time.
+All boat-based surveys are conducted on the sound from a 17’ center console outboard research boat.
+Our research boat accommodates up to 5 people at a time.
 Bottlenose dolphins are individually recognizable by unique markings (notches and nicks) on their dorsal fins that they acquire throughout their lives.
 We use a research technique known as photo-identification to photograph the dolphins’ dorsal fins and import the photographs into a catalog so that we can track them over time.
 Photo-identification trainings are required for all volunteers to safely participate in boat surveys.

-To become a volunteer with the Outer Banks Center for Dolphin Research, click here
+To become a volunteer with the Outer Banks Center for Dolphin Research, sign up here for a training.
+Please contact [email protected] for more information about volunteer opportunities!